simplethemes/skeleton_wp/README.md

 ##Shortcodes

-Skeleton has several built in shortcodes.
-You can see them in action on the [shortcodes demo page](http://demos.simplethemes.com/skeleton/documentation).
+Because Skeleton is now [hosted in the wordpress.org theme repository](http://wordpress.org/themes/smpl-skeleton), Skeleton's shortcodes and additional styles are considered "plugin territory" and therefore must be installed separately in order to work properly.
+If you're using Skeleton and would like to take advantage of these shortcodes within the theme, please [download and install the smpl-shortcodes plugin](http://wordpress.org/plugins/smpl-shortcodes/).
+You can the shortcodes in action on the [shortcodes demo page](http://demos.simplethemes.com/skeleton/documentation).

 ###Callouts